Management - Graduate

 1. Holding a D.M.D., Ph.D., or M.D.

-2. Holding a master’s degree from a recognized institution of higher education in Israel with a minimum grade point average (GPA) of 85 in engineering, the exact sciences (according to the departments of Tel Aviv University’s Faculty of Exact Sciences), life sciences (according to the departments of Tel Aviv University’s Faculty of Life Sciences), economics, management sciences, brain sciences, medical sciences, or other discipline with substantial quantitative component.
+2. Holding a master’s degree from a recognized institution of higher education in Israel with a minimum grade point average (GPA) of 85 in engineering, the exact sciences (according to the departments of Tel Aviv University’s Faculty of Exact Sciences), life sciences (according to the departments of Tel Aviv University’s Faculty of Life Sciences), economics, management sciences, medical sciences, or other discipline with substantial quantitative component.

 Admission is subject to the committee approval and discretion.